-LAW ENFORCEMENT 1 Year
+LAW ENFORCEMENT

 Provides an overview of the criminal justice system and the careers available in this growing employment field.
 Students will investigate the roles of local and state law enforcement agencies, federal agencies, corrections, and supporting careers.
+College credits TBD.

-PRE-NURSING 1 Year
+PRE-NURSING

-This program has been developed to meet the needs of students interested in a hands on/direct patient care career in the medical field including nursing, physical therapy, physician, radiology tech, etc. The program prepares students for initial certification as a Nursing Assistant as well as continued medical training.
+This program has been developed to meet the needs of students interested in a hands on/direct patient care career in the medical field including nursing, physical therapy, physician, radiology tech, etc. The program prepares students for initial certification as a Certified Nursing Assistant as well as continued medical training.
 Students may earn up to 8 college credits from CBC in this program and up to 2 points on the application for the CBC Nursing Program.

-PRE- PHYSICAL THERAPY 1 - 2 Years
+PRE- PHYSICAL THERAPY

 For students interested in physical therapy, orthopedics or occupational therapy, this program could be the introduction to a satisfying career.
 Students will learn innovative orthopedic, neurological and pediatric rehabilitation techniques, pain management therapy and how to prepare and maintain treatment equipment.
-Internships will be available for qualified students.
-College credits TBD
+Internships will be availabe for gualified students.
+Students may earn up to 5 college credits at CBC.

-PRE-VETERINARY TECHNICIAN 1-2 Years
+PRE-VETERINARY TECHNICIAN